Remod-org/Teleportication/README.md

     - `HomeRemoveInvalid` -- If the home is no longer valid due to building privilege, destruction, etc., remove it.
     - `HonorBuildingPrivilege` -- If set, require building privilege to use a home.
     - `HonorRelationships` -- If set, honor any of the useXXX features to determine ability to teleport to a home.
+    - `WipeOnNewSave` -- If set, wipe home, town, bandit, outpost on a new map save.
     - `AutoGenBandit` -- Generate bandit location once per wipe.
     - `AutoGenOutpost` -- Generate outpost location once per wipe.
     - `DefaultMonumentSize` -- Most monuments do not contain a size parameter, so this would be the default in that case.